-The Antarctic is in some ways the precise opposite of the Arctic.
-The Arctic is an ocean basin surrounded by land, which means that the sea ice is corralled in the coldest, darkest part of the Northern Hemisphere.
-The Antarctic is land surrounded by ocean.
-Whereas Northern Hemisphere sea ice can extend to roughly 40 degrees north, Southern Hemisphere sea ice can extend to roughly 50 degrees south.
-Moreover, Antarctic sea ice does not extend southward to the pole; it can only fringe the continent.
+The Antarctic is in some ways the opposite of the Arctic.
+The Arctic is an ocean basin surrounded by land, with the sea ice corralled in the coldest, darkest part of the Northern Hemisphere.
+The Antarctic is a continent surrounded by ocean.
+Whereas Northern Hemisphere sea ice can extend from the North Pole to a latitude of 45°N (along the northeast coasts of Asia and North America), most of the ice is found above 70°N. Southern Hemisphere sea ice does not get that close to the South Pole; it fringes the continent and reaches to 55°S latitude at its greatest extent.

-Because of this geography, the Antarctic’s sea ice coverage is larger than the Arctic’s in winter, but smaller in the summer.
-Total Antarctic sea ice peaks in September—the end of Southern Hemisphere winter—historically rising to an extent of roughly 18 million square kilometers (about 6.9 million square miles).
-Ice extent reaches its minimum in February, when it dips to roughly 3 million square kilometers (about 1.2 million square miles).
+Because of this geography, Antarctic sea ice coverage is larger than the Arctic’s in winter, but smaller in the summer.
+Total Antarctic sea ice peaks in September—the end of Southern Hemisphere winter—historically rising to an extent of roughly 17-20 million square kilometers (about 6.6-7.7 million square miles).
+Ice extent reaches its minimum in February, when it dips to roughly 3-4 million square kilometers (about 1.2-1.5 million square miles).

-To study patterns and trends in Antarctic sea ice, scientists commonly divide the sea ice pack into five sectors: the Weddell Sea, the Indian Ocean, the western Pacific Ocean, the Ross Sea, and the Bellingshausen/Amundsen seas.
+To study patterns and trends in Antarctic sea ice, scientists commonly divide the ice pack into five sectors: the Weddell Sea, the Indian Ocean, the western Pacific Ocean, the Ross Sea, and the Bellingshausen and Amundsen seas.
 In some sectors, it is common for nearly all the sea ice to melt in the summer.

 Antarctic sea ice is distributed around the entire fringe of the continent—a much broader area than the Arctic—and it is exposed to a broader range of land, ocean, and atmospheric influences.
-Because of the geographic and climatic diversity, Antarctic sea ice is more variable from year to year than Arctic sea ice.
-In addition, climate oscillations don’t affect ice in all sectors the same way, so it is more difficult to generalize the influence of climate patterns to the entire Southern Hemisphere ice pack.
+Because of the geographic and climatic diversity, Antarctic sea ice is more variable from year to year and climate oscillations don’t affect ice in all sectors the same way.
+For these reasons, it is more difficult to generalize the influence of climate patterns to the entire Southern Hemisphere ice pack.

-Similar to the Arctic, the Antarctic experiences atmospheric oscillations and recurring weather patterns that influence sea ice extent.
-The primary variation in atmospheric circulation in the Antarctic is the Antarctic Oscillation, also called the Southern Annular Mode.
-Like the Arctic Oscillation, the Antarctic Oscillation involves a large-scale seesawing of atmospheric mass between the pole and the mid-latitudes.
-This oscillation can intensify, weaken, or shift the location of semi-permanent low- and high-pressure weather systems.
+Antarctica experiences atmospheric oscillations and recurring weather patterns that influence sea ice extent.
+The primary variation is the Antarctic Oscillation, also called the Southern Annular Mode.
+Like the Arctic Oscillation, the Antarctic Oscillation involves a large-scale see-sawing of atmospheric mass between the pole and the mid-latitudes.
+This oscillation can intensify, weaken, or shift the location of low- and high-pressure weather systems.
 These changes influence wind speeds, temperature, and the track that storms follow, any of which may influence sea ice extent.

-For example, during positive phases of the Antarctic Oscillation, the prevailing westerly winds that circle Antarctica strengthen and move southward.
-The change in winds can change the way ice is distributed among the various sectors.
-In addition, the strengthening of the westerlies isolates much of the continent and tends to have an overall cooling effect, but it causes dramatic warming on the Antarctic Peninsula, as warmer air from over the oceans to the north is drawn southward.
-The winds may drive the ice away from the coast in some areas and toward the coast in others.
+During positive phases of the Antarctic Oscillation, the prevailing westerly winds that circle Antarctica strengthen and move southward.
+This can change the way ice is distributed among the various sectors.
+The strengthening of the westerlies also isolates much of the continent and tends to have an overall cooling effect.
+However, it does cause dramatic warming on the Antarctic Peninsula, as warmer air above the oceans to the north is drawn southward.
+Winds may drive the ice away from the coast in some areas and toward the coast in others.
 Thus, the same climate influence may lessen sea ice in some sectors and increase it in others.

 Changes in the El Niño-Southern Oscillation Index (ENSO), an oscillation of ocean temperatures and surface air pressure in the tropical Pacific, can lead to a delayed response (three to four seasons later) in Antarctic sea ice extent.
 In general, El Niño leads to more ice in the Weddell Sea and less ice on the other side of the Antarctic Peninsula, while La Niña causes the opposite conditions.

-Another atmospheric pattern of natural variability that appears to influence Antarctic sea ice is the periodic strengthening and weakening of something that meteorologists call “zonal wave three,” or ZW3.
-This pattern alternately strengthens winds that blow cold air away from Antarctica (toward the equator) and winds that bring warmer air from lower latitudes toward Antarctica.
+Another bit of atmospheric variability is the periodic strengthening and weakening of something meteorologists call “zonal wave three,” or ZW3.
+This pattern alternately strengthens winds that blow cold air away from Antarctica (toward the equator) and winds that bring warmer air from middle latitudes toward Antarctica.
 When southerly winds intensify, more cold air is pushed to lower latitudes, and sea ice tends to increase.
 The effect is most apparent in the Ross and Weddell Seas and near the Amery Ice Shelf.

-As in the Arctic, the interaction of natural cycles is complex, and researchers continue to study how these forces work together to control the Antarctic sea ice extent.
+As in the Arctic, the interaction of natural cycles is complex, and researchers continue to study how these forces interact and control the Antarctic sea ice extent.

-The variability in Antarctic sea ice patterns in different sectors and from year to year makes it difficult to predict how Antarctic sea ice extent could change as global warming from greenhouse gases continues to warm the Earth.
-Climate models predict that Antarctic sea ice will respond more slowly than Arctic sea ice to warming, but as temperatures continue to rise, a long-term decline is expected.
+The variability in Antarctic sea ice patterns in different sectors and from year to year makes it difficult to predict how Antarctic ice could change as greenhouse gases continue to warm the Earth.
+Climate models predict that Antarctic sea ice will respond more slowly than Arctic sea ice, but as temperatures continue to rise, a long-term decline is expected.

-You might also wonder how Antarctic sea ice could be increasing, even a little bit, while global warming from greenhouse gases is raising the planet’s average surface temperature.
+You might wonder how Antarctic sea ice could be increasing while global warming is raising the planet’s average surface temperature.
 It’s a question scientists are asking, too.
 One reason may be that other atmospheric changes are softening the influence of global warming on Antarctica.
-For example, the ozone hole that develops over Antarctica each spring actually intensifies a perpetual vortex of winds that circles the South Pole.
+For example, the ozone hole that develops over Antarctica each spring actually intensifies a vortex of winds that circles the South Pole.
 The stronger this vortex becomes, the more isolated the Antarctic atmosphere becomes from the rest of the planet.
-In addition, ocean circulation in the Antarctic behaves differently than it does in the Arctic.
-Around Antarctica, warm water moves downward in the ocean’s water column, making sea ice melt from warm water less likely.
+In addition, ocean circulation around Antarctica behaves differently than it does in the Arctic.
+In the Southern Ocean, warm water tends to sink downward in the ocean’s water column, making sea ice melt from warm water less likely.

 The interaction between sea ice loss and ice shelf retreat merits careful study because many ice shelves are fed by glaciers.
 When an ice shelf disintegrates, the glacier feeding it often accelerates.
-Because glacier acceleration introduces a new ice mass into the ocean, it can raise ocean level.
-So while sea ice melt does not directly lead to sea level rise, it could contribute to other processes that do, both in the Arctic and the Antarctic.
-Glacier acceleration has already been observed on the Antarctic Peninsula, although the accelerating glaciers in that region have so far had a negligible effect on ocean level.
+Because glacier acceleration introduces a new ice mass into the ocean, it can raise global sea levels.
+So while sea ice melt does not directly lead to sea level rise, it could contribute to other processes that do.
+Glacier acceleration has already been observed on the Antarctic Peninsula.